ThePopolou/pfSense-patches/README.md

 # pfSense-patches
-Misc patches to customise the firewall OS

-Use at your own risk.
+Misc patches to customise the firewall OS (use at your own risk).